This section applies to all undergraduate students.

 Errors in your class roster should be reported to the Office of the Registrar.

 Rank and Credit Value.
 The first digit of a course number indicates the credit value of the course in semester hours.
 Courses numbered 201 through 299 have a value of two semester hours; 301 through 399, a value of three semester hours; and so on.
 A zero at the beginning of a course number indicates that the course is noncredit.
-Except in the School of Law and the College of Pharmacy, the last two digits indicate the rank of the course: if 01 through 19, the course is a lower-division course; if 20 through 79, an upper-division course; if 80 through 99, a graduate course.
+The last two digits indicate the rank of the course: if 01 through 19, the course is a lower-division course; if 20 through 79, an upper-division course; if 80 through 99, a graduate course.

 Use of Letters.
 Two courses with the same abbreviation whose numbers have the same last two digits may not both be counted for credit unless the two digits are followed by a capital letter.
 For example, Chemistry (CH) 610 and 810 may not both be counted, the former being substantially a part of the latter; however, English (E) 325 and 325K may both be counted.